 How to Overcome a Fear of Flying

 A big guy takes a seat next to me, so I realize that he will be my neighbor for the next four hours.
 I’m not really happy about that sudden proximity.
 He is so big and repulsive, that I would probably call the police if I meet him in my neighborhood in the evening.
 I put aside the “Divine Comedy” by Dante, but unfortunately, don’t have enough time to turn my headphones on.
 Taking advantage of my mistake, big guy starts a conversation:

 – “What about you, son?
 Are you afraid of flying?” – he asked.
 My first thought was that I even more afraid of people who ask me that kind of question without any introduction.
 I replied something like:

 – “I was afraid of it earlier.
 Now I’m not.”

 I thought that my unpleasant smile will show my unwillingness to continue the conversation along with a strong desire to listen to the music, but the big guy continued.
 If the mountain won’t go to Muhammed, Muhammed must go to the mountain, that is for sure.

 -“How do you cope with the fear of flying?” – he asked.

 How do I cope with it?
 A good question, indeed.
 I actually knew the way, but I wasn’t sure my neighbor would treat me right, so I gave out an alternative version, which is also viable:

 -“Three years ago I had eight flights within fourteen days.
 Such frequency helps a lot.
 I wouldn’t recommend it to anyone, though, but it works just fine.”

 -“So what?
 Now you totally get rid of this sticky feeling?
-Even when turbulence shakes the plane up there?” – he pointed his finger to the ceiling.
+Even when turbulence shakes the plane up there?” – he pointed his index finger toward the ceiling.

 -“Even when it shakes up there I’m not afraid.
 Not a single plane ever falls down because of the turbulence in history.
 So if it actually happens then it takes place during takeoff or while landing” – I replied.